Skip to content

 Leaves of whorled milkweed (Asclepias verticillata).

-Leaves and Stem of Whorled Milkweed (Asclepias verticillata) — Frank Mayfield (gmayfield10), CC BY-SA 2.0, via Wikimedia Commons
+Whorled Milkweed (Asclepias verticillata) Leaves — Frank Mayfield (gmayfield10), CC BY-SA 2.0, via Wikimedia Commons

 White flowers of whorled milkweed (Asclepias verticillata) in a field.

-Plant of Whorled Milkweed (Asclepias verticillata) with White Flowers — Mason Brock (Masebrock), Public domain, via Wikimedia Commons
+Flowers of Whorled Milkweed (Asclepias verticillata) — Mason Brock (Masebrock), Public domain, via Wikimedia Commons

 Plant of green comet milkweed (Asclepias viridiflora).